 Counters represent global counters, defined either by the Map-Reduce framework or applications.
 Each Counter can be of any Enum type.
-Counters of a particular Enum are bunched into groups of type Counters.Group.
+Counters of a particular Enum are bunched into groups of type Counters.
+Group.

-Applications can define arbitrary Counters (of type Enum) and update them via Reporter.incrCounter(Enum, long) in the map and/or reduce methods.
+Applications can define arbitrary Counters (of type Enum) and update them via Reporter.incrCounter(Enum, long) or Reporter.incrCounter(String, String, long) in the map and/or reduce methods.
 These counters are then globally aggregated by the framework.

 6.7.2.
-DistributedCache
+Distributed Cache